gmusicproxy/gmusicproxy/README.md

 ## Usage
 With the service running on a computer on the LAN, it can be used by any others of the same network.

 To launch the proxy you need the credentials of your Google account: *email* and *password*.
 If you are using the 2-factor authentication, you have to create an application-specific password to be used with this program.
-Another required information is the device ID of an Android device registered in your account: you can discover it using the option `--list-devices` on the command-line.
+Another usefull information would be the device ID of an Android/iOS device registered in your account: you can discover it using the option `--list-devices` on the command-line.
+As default a fake-id, based on the mac address of the main network card of the server running the service, is used.

 You can provide such necessary information, as well as other options, on the command-line of the program or using a configuration file.